trep/opentrep/README.md

 The database accelerates the look up of POR by (IATA, ICAO, FAA) codes and of Geonames ID.
 When OpenTREP is configured to run without database, those codes and Geonames ID are full-text searched directly with Xapian.
-Note that the database can be managed directly, i.e., without the OpenTREP search interface on top of it, thanks to the `opentrep-dbmgr` utility, which is detailed below.
+Note that the database can be managed directly, _i.e._, without the OpenTREP search interface on top of it, thanks to the `opentrep-dbmgr` utility, which is detailed below.